Anandiben Patel: Birth

 Anandiben Patel was born on 21 November 1941, in present-day Kharod village of Vijapur taluka of Mehsana district, Gujarat, where her father, Jethabhai, was a teacher.

 Education

 School

 She moved to N.M.
 High School for her high school studies which had only three girl students.
 She joined college for studying BSc (Bachelor of Science) in 1960.
 She was awarded "Veer Bala" award in Mehsana for her outstanding achievement in athletics.

 Teacher

 Patel worked as the teacher at Mohiniba Kanya Vidyalaya, Ahmedabad in 1967 or 1970, where she taught science and mathematics to higher secondary students.
 Later, she became the school's principal.

 Political career

-Bravery
+President's Bravery Award

 Patel's entry into politics began with an accident during a school picnic in 1987, when she jumped in the Sardar Sarovar reservoir to save two girls who were drowning during a school picnic, for which she received a president's bravery award.
 On persuasion by Keshubhai Patel and Narendra Modi, she joined BJP as the Gujarat Pradesh Mahila Morcha President in 1987.